vijayjangid/vijayjangid/README.md

 - I am a hobbiest *illustrator* and a vivid *doodler*.
 - I <3 Javascript and have been working in ReactJS framework for *more than* **half a decade.**

-> I love connecting with new people and learn new everyday.
+> I love connecting with new people and learn *smthng* new everyday.

 Feel free to reach out or drop me a message.